shillpi/kubernetes/README.md

 # Kubernetes basic commands

 1. To install kubectl:
   > brew install kubernetes-cli

 2. To ensure the version you installed is sufficiently up-to-date:
   > kubectl version

 3. List the available nodes with the command:
   > kubectl get nodes

+4. List the current namespaces in a cluster:
-4. kubectl get namespace
+  > kubectl get namespaces

 5. kubectl get pods